KRakeesh04/s1/src/content/docs/maths/real-analysis/03-set-of-numbers.md

 - Irrational numbers: limits of sequences of rational numbers (which are not rational numbers)
 - Real numbers: $ \mathbb{R} = \mathbb{Q}^{c} \cup \mathbb{Q} $. $ $

+Complex numbers are not part of the study here.